npo-poms/functional-tests/README.md

 We use [lombok](https://projectlombok.org) to avoid boiler plate code.
 The maven build is aware of this but your IDE may need help.
 E.g. for intellij: https://plugins.jetbrains.com/plugin/6317-lombok-plugin

+## JUNIT 5
+We upgraded to junit 5 for the API functional tests.
+I tried to do the selenium tests too, but that would be quite cumbersome.
+We'll wait for a solution for [junit5 #878](https://github.com/junit-team/junit5/issues/878), which would make it better.
+Unless plans changes and we're not going to do it this way at all any more.